canalplus/rx-player/doc/architecture/transports/index.md

 As such, most network request needed by the player are directly performed by the `transports` code.

+Note: the only HTTP request which might be done elsewhere would be the request for a `directfile` content.
+That request is not done explicely with a JavaScript API but implicitely by the browser (inclusion of an `src` attribute).

 ## Implementation ##############################################################

 This code is completely divided by streaming protocols used.
-E.g.  `DASH` streaming is entirely defined in its own directory and same thing for `Smooth Streaming` or `MetaPlaylist` contents.
+E.g.  `DASH` streaming is entirely defined in its own directory and the same thing is true for `Smooth Streaming` or `MetaPlaylist` contents.

 When playing a `DASH` content only the DASH-related code will be called.
 When switching to a `Smooth Streaming` content, only the `Smooth Streaming` code will be used instead.